dundemo/mnowatch/README.md

 QUICK INSTALLATION

-1) Put everything in a directory named bin, and run mnowatch.sh
+1) Put everything in the directory $HOME/bin, and run mnowatch.sh
+2) The scipt runs silently and produces the reports in $HOME/httpd.
+If something goes wrong read below.

 ANALYTIC INSTALLATION